d99000706/UdacityFEWD_P3/README.md

 frontend-nanodegree-arcade-game
 ===============================

+Open the index.html file.
+Use the space bar to start the game.
-Use the ASWD keys to move your player.
+Use the arrow keys to move your player across the road.
-Avoid getting run over by a car.
+Avoid getting run over by a car/bug.
+Collect goodies for more points or lives.

 Students should use this rubric: https://www.udacity.com/course/viewer#!/c-ud015/l-3072058665/m-3072588797